WheteThunger/MonumentAddons/README.md

 ## Uninstallation

-Simply remove the plugin.
-Spawned entities are automatically removed when the plugin unloads.
+Ensure the plugin is loaded with `Persist entities while the plugin is unloaded` set to `false`, then simply remove the plugin.
+All addons will be automatically removed.